 How to Come Up With Your Brand’s Graphic

-Here’s a checklist you can use when coming up with your graphic:
+Here’s a checklist you can use when coming up with a logo graphic:

 - Does it represent my business clearly?